 The best time to visit Rajasthan is October to March for less humidity and cooler nights.

-Discover the delights of the northwest Indian beauty with our Rajasthan travel guide.
+Rajasthan is spectacular - discover the delights of the northwest Indian beauty with our useful travel guide.

 Rajasthan is known as India’s desert state, but it's far from culturally arid.